Rose injury casts major cloud over Bulls win

 There was little drama in South Beach as the Heat began their title chase in impressive style.

-After a close opening quarter, the Heat took charge in the second by outscoring the Knicks 30-13, James going on a 9-0 run to send Miami into the intermission with a commanding 54-31 advantage.
+After a close opening quarter, the Heat took charge in the second by outscoring the Knicks 30-13, James going on a 9-0 run to end half and send Miami into the intermission with a commanding 54-31 advantage.
+They never let off the gas.

 Dwyane Wade contributed 19 points to the win while the other member of Miami’s ‘Big Three’, Chris Bosh, had nine points and six rebounds.